 Chronic infections e.g. mycoplasma, chlamydia and rickettsiae specialised testing is involved in identifying these infections because they are intracellular organisms.

-Appropriate identification and treatment of these organisms results in a dramatic improvement in fatigue in the majority.
+Appropriate identification and treatment of these organisms result in a dramatic improvement in fatigue in the majority.

-Hormone imbalances – hormone systems possibly involved include the adrenals, thyroid and the sex hormones.
+Hormone imbalances – hormone systems possibly involved include the adrenals, thyroid and sex hormones.

 All of the above factors must be addressed for a successful outcome.
 Chronic infections are almost always associated with an elevated body burden of heavy metals and both these conditions need to be treated.